Hyperxion/BackendAssignment-Fitness/README.md

 DONE - get all users (id, nickName)
 DONE - get own profile data (name, surname, age, nickName)

-- track exercises he has completed (he can track same exercise multiple times, we want to save datetime of completion and duration in seconds)
+DONE - track exercises he has completed (he can track same exercise multiple times, we want to save datetime of completion and duration in seconds)
-- see list of completed exercises (with datetime and duration) in profile
+DONE - see list of completed exercises (with datetime and duration) in profile

-- remove tracked exercise from completed exercises list
+DONE - remove tracked exercise from completed exercises list

 USER cannot: